Pascoag Library is open 26 hours per week and is a full service library.

 Patrons can borrow materials from all the public libraries in the state through the Ocean State Libraries (OSL) network.
 We have 16,500 volumes of hardcover fiction, non-fiction, classics, children’s books, adult and children’s DVD’s, and audio books including the latest bestsellers in both fiction and non-fiction.

-Pascoag Library periodically offers early childhood literacy programs such as “Mother Goose on the Loose,” Sleepy Time Stories, and Baby Time Lapsits, Game Days, and a Lego Club.
-We have recently added a Teen & Tween Book Club.
+Pascoag Public Library periodically offers early childhood literacy programs such as Story Times, crafts, Family Game nights, movies and a “Minecraft” Club.
 The Children’s Summer Reading Program is held each year in July and August.
 A variety of adult and family programs are also held throughout the year.

 Visit our Calendar page to keep informed of activities at Pascoag Library or reserve a book from your home computer through the online catalog using your library card.

-Three Dell desktop computers and ten laptop computers are available for public use with color laser printing capability.
-Black and white printing is 10 cents a copy and color is 25 cents a copy.
-A wireless printer with scanner and photo printing and color copying capability is available – price for printing photos is 30 cents each.
+Six desktop computers are available for public use with b/w & color laser printing capability.
+Black and white printing is 10¢/copy.
+Color printing is 50¢/copy.
+A wireless printer with scanner and photo printing and color copying capability is available – price for printing photos is 50¢/photo sheet.
 A fax and copy machine is also available for use by the public.
 The charge for a fax is $1.00 for local numbers and $2.00 for long distance numbers.

 Pascoag also has wireless access for those who wish to bring their own laptops.
 A Microfilm Reader/Printer is also available for use by patrons.